 Froling Wood Pellet Boiler Heats Care Home Albion Lodge

 Established in 1985 by Colin and Jean Darwent, Albion Lodge first provided care for the families own parents and ten other residents.
 This inspired the retirement home’s philosophy of looking after residents as one of their extended family.
 Now a 50 bed retirement home, this family run business offers individualised care whilst aiming to maintain independence.
+For those out there looking to find senior care for their loved one, this is a service they may surely identify with.

 Owner, and Care Manager, Andrew Darwent cites the motivation for making a switch to renewable heating as economical business sense.
 A planned extension at the property, of 12 assisted living apartments, would add approximately 10% to the previous heat demand.
 This adjustment provided the perfect opportunity to consider a more cost effective way of heating the retirement home.